 Conclusion

-The transition allowance is an important basic payment in case of dismissal, but often more can be achieved.
-With good negotiations or legal steps, the payment can be substantially higher.
-Therefore, always get your situation assessed before signing an agreement.
+Severance pay is an important basic compensation upon dismissal, but there is often more to be gained.
+With good negotiations or legal action, the compensation can turn out much higher.
+Therefore, always have your situation assessed before you sign an agreement.